-St Ives fishing; Tir Ha Tavas(Dave and Dee Brotherton & Dave Higginbotham),Mick Paynter & Bob Devereux capture sights and sounds, night fishing, tragic loss and lighter moments in words and music
+St Ives fishing; Tir Ha Tavas(Dave and Dee Brotherton),Mick Paynter & Bob Devereux + choir and dancers, capture sights and sounds, night fishing, tragic loss and lighter moments in words, dance and music.

 An eclectic mix of music and song, words and images inspired by the landscape, including a section on West Penwith.
 We will tell poetic stories from Dartmoor Dreams, inspired by the wild and legendary Dartmoor; Ashide, A Second Nature, reflecting the serenity of Japanese Gardens in the UK; The Red Comet, a day in the life of a city and its people; Dartington Hall – One Endless Garden, the ethos of Leonard and Dorothy Elmhirst; Sea Songs inspired by the rugged coast of West Penwith, and Open Road for Promiseland, a road trip along the iconic US Route 66.

 Our event will be.
 With music from folk to baroque to jazz against a backdrop of projected images